LiaoLabATDartmouth/BIOLOG_data_processing/README.md

 # Overview
 The script, biolog_proc.py, processes raw BIOLOG data files to identify the metabolites that support the growth of specfic strains.
 I implemented three quantitative metrics for this assessment: (1) endpoint OD; (2) area under the growth curve; and (3) specific growth rate.
 The specific growth rate is calculated by fitting a Logistic or Gompertz growth model to the observed OD values (see Zwietering, M.H., Jongenburger, I., Rombouts, F.M. and Van't Riet, K.J.A.E.M., 1990.
 Modeling of the bacterial growth curve.
 Applied and environmental microbiology, 56(6), pp.1875-1881, for details on these models).
 Each metric is evaluated based on two criteria: the average fold change of the metric (compared to negative control) must be >= `fc_cutoff`, and the p-value (based on a paried-sample t-test) must be < `pvalue_cutoff`.

+__Since the raw BIOLOG data format varies depending on the plate reader and its setup, this script is customized to read machine-output data specific to each lab.
+Currently, we support the Richard Bennett Lab and the Joao Xavier Lab.
+Test examples for both labs are also provided.__

 # Installation
 No local installation is requierd, but you will need Python3 (https://www.python.org/downloads/) to run the script in the command line.
 The script has been tested on Python3.9 but should work with other Python3 versions.
 The command-line parsing library `argparse` is also required.
 It can be easily installed by running `pip3.x install argparse` where `3.x` corresponds to the Python version you use to run the script.
 For example, run `pip3.9 install argparse` if you use Python3.9.